Business

 Nonetheless, both the telephone the telegraph made communication far more precise and achievable at greater distances — not to mention more accessible to the masses — than ever imagined.
 These technologies are the progenitors of our current telecommunication paradigm that allows us to communicate with anyone on the planet instantaneously.

 The modern telecom landscape has come to be defined by conglomeration and globalization.
-In 2017 alone, global merger & acquisition activity in the technology, media, and telecom industry totaled nearly half trillion dollars.
+In 2017 alone, global merger & acquisition activity in the technology, media, and telecom industry totaled nearly half a trillion dollars.
 Telecom giants are absorbing other giants, rendering the whole landscape as being dominated by only a handful of behemoths with broad influence.

 Not only does this make it nearly impossible for new players to emerge, it also creates an “illiquidity” problem when it comes to customers shifting loyalties.
 This means the only option companies have for achieving growth is to provide new or enhanced value.